FoodReady » Blog » What is Validation in a HACCP Plan?

 The next step is designing validation protocols, which will be used to test each component of the program.
 These protocols should include information about how each control measure will be tested (what methods will be used) as well as when and how often they will be tested during normal operations.

-Foodready is a food safety software and consulting company.
-Our software has a HACCP builder, food traceability, you can create your own checklists to manage your HACCP plan or track other items, ingredients, tasks, or events.
-With our Enterprise program you will have access to food safety quality assurance professionals who can help you with GFSI, SQF, & GMP.
+You can create your own checklists to manage your HACCP plan or track other items, ingredients, tasks, or events.
+With our Enterprise program, you will have access to food safety quality assurance professionals who can help you with GFSI, SQF, and GMP.

 FAQs